 The first group of items – the ones you will only need at the beginning or end of the flight – goes into your carry-on.
 This bag will be stowed overhead for the whole flight.
 Before you put it up, take out what you need like your sweatshirt or travel pillow.
 And after you take it down at the end of the flight, open it up and quickly put back those items.

 The second group of items is the one you want to have with you at your seat.
 You should have at least three small containers within your personal item (purse or backpack).
 One container has any medications you might need on the flight.
-The second has all your electronics that you’ll need for the flight – charger, battery pack (we love this small one or this heavier one for more power), earbuds, etc. The third has your personal items like a toothbrush, chapstick, lipstick and any makeup you like to have on hand.
+The second has all the electronics that you’ll need for the flight – charger, battery pack (we love this small one or this heavier one for more power), earbuds, etc. The third has your personal items like a toothbrush, chapstick, lipstick, and any makeup you like to have on hand.
 (Remember this post about mini-makeup?)
 Consider a small mirror as well.
 Larger items like a hairbrush, books, tablets, and snacks will go in your purse, as well.
 And hand sanitizer, because you don’t want to know the statistics on airplane germs.
-These single packets are genius – they won’t leak or dry up and they fit just about anywhere.

 And here’s another small tip: When you’re packing gum, don’t pack the ones that come in a box.
 That box will always spill.
 Either get sticks or the gum that comes in plastic containers with a lid (Mentos or Must containers).
 I’ve learned this lesson too many times.